SageMotionApps/.github/profile/README.md

 Documentation for the code used in the apps can be found on our docs website: [docs.sagemotion.com](http://docs.sagemotion.com/).

-Feel free to reach out to us at info@sagemotion.com.
+If you have any questions or problems, feel free to reach out to us at info@sagemotion.com.